-Independent Verification &Validation (IV&V)
+Independent Verification &Validation

-The requirements in the IV&V section are applicable to all IV&V efforts performed on a software development project, as tailored by the IV&V Project Execution Plan.
-It also serves as the definition of what NASA considers to be IV&V. IV&V is a risk mitigation activity, and as such, the application of IV&V analysis and the rigor of that analysis is driven by the IV&V Provider’s assessment of software risk.

 IV&V Overview

-IV&V is a technical discipline of software assurance, which employs rigorous analysis and testing methodologies identifying objective evidence and conclusions to provide a second independent assessment of critical products and processes throughout the life -cycle.
-The secondary evaluation of products and processes throughout the life -cycle contributes to the demonstration of whether the software is fit for nominal operations (required functionality, safety, dependability, etc.), and off-nominal conditions (response to faults, responses to hazardous conditions, etc.).
-The goal of the IV&V effort is to contribute to the assurance conclusions to the project and stakeholders based on evidence found in software development artifacts and risks associated with the intended behaviors of the software.
+IV&V is a technical discipline of software assurance that employs rigorous analysis and testing methodologies to identify objective evidence and conclusions to provide an independent assessment of critical products and processes throughout the software development life cycle.
+The evaluation of products and processes throughout the life cycle demonstrates whether the software is fit for nominal operations (required functionality, safety, dependability, etc.) and off-nominal conditions (response to faults, responses to hazardous conditions, etc.).
+The goal of the IV&V effort is to contribute assurance conclusions provided to the project and stakeholders based on evidence found in software development artifacts and risks associated with the intended behaviors of the software.

 Three parameters define the independence of IV&V: technical independence, managerial independence, and financial independence.

 Technical independence requires that the personnel performing the IV&V analysis are not involved in the development of the system or its elements.
 The IV&V team establishes an understanding of the problem and how the system addresses the problem.
-It is through technical independence that the IV&V team’s different perspective allows it to detect subtle errors overlooked by those personnel focused on developing the system.
+Through technical independence, the IV&V team’s different perspective allows it to detect subtle errors overlooked by personnel focused on developing the system.

 Managerial independence requires that the personnel performing the IV&V analysis are not in the same organization as the development and program management team.
-Managerial independence also means that the IV&V team makes its own decisions as to which segments of the system and its software to analyze and test, chooses the IV&V analysis methods to apply, and defines the IV&V schedule of activities.
-While being independent from the development and program management organization, the IV&V team does provide its findings, in a timely manner, to both of those organizations.
+Managerial independence also means that the IV&V team makes its own decisions about which segments of the system and its software to analyze and test, chooses the IV&V analysis methods to apply, and defines the IV&V schedule of activities.
+While independent from the development and program management organization, the IV&V team provides its findings in a timely manner to both of those organizations.
 The submission of findings to the program management organization should not include any restrictions (e.g., requiring the approval of the development organization) or any other adverse pressures from the development group.

 Financial independence requires that the control of the IV&V budget be vested in a group independent of the software development organization.
-Financial independence does not necessarily mean that the IV&V team controls the budget, but that the finances should be structured so that funding is available for the IV&V team to complete its analysis or test work.
+Financial independence does not necessarily mean that the IV&V team controls the budget but that the finances should be structured so that funding is available for the IV&V team to complete its analysis or test work.
 No adverse financial pressure or influence is applied.

-The IV&V process starts early in the software development life -cycle, providing feedback to the Provider organization, allowing them to modify products at optimal timeframes and in a timely fashion, thereby reducing overall project risk.
-The feedback also answers project stakeholders’ questions about system properties (correctness, robustness, safety, security, etc.) so they can make informed decisions with respect to the development and acceptance of the system and its software.
+The IV&V process starts early in the software development life cycle, providing feedback to the IV&V provider organization, allowing the IV&V team to modify products at optimal timeframes and in a timely fashion, thereby reducing overall project risk.
+The feedback also answers project stakeholders’ questions about system properties (correctness, robustness, safety, security, etc.) to make informed decisions with respect to the development and acceptance of the system and its software.